python-poetry/poetry/docs/faq.md

 [testenv]
 allowlist_externals = poetry
+install_command =
+    python -m pip install --no-deps {opts} {packages}
+commands_pre =
-commands_pre = poetry install --no-root --sync --with test commands = pytest tests/
+    poetry install --no-root --sync --with test commands =
+    pytest tests/

 [testenv:style]
 skip_install = true
+commands_pre =
-commands_pre = poetry install --no-root --sync --with style commands =
+    poetry install --no-root --sync --with style commands =
     flake8 src/
     black --check src/

 [testenv:typing]
+commands_pre =
-commands_pre = poetry install --no-root --sync --with typing commands = mypy src/
+    poetry install --no-root --sync --with typing commands =
+    mypy src/
 ```

-`tox` will create an `sdist` package of the project and uses `pip` to install it in a fresh environment.
+`tox` will create an `sdist` package of the project and uses `pip` to install it in a fresh environment,
-Thus, dependencies are resolved by `pip` in the first place.
-But afterwards we run Poetry,
+but because `--no-deps` is used, `pip` will not resolve any dependencies.
-which will install the locked dependencies into the environment.
+Afterwards we run Poetry, which will install the locked dependencies into the environment.

 In the `style` testenv, `tox` will only create the virtual environment, and
 again we will rely on Poetry to install requirements.
 The project itself will